3 New Spain & New France

 For a century before the arrival of the English or Dutch, Spain’s main American rival was France.
 The French established colonies throughout the Caribbean basin including Guiana on the northern coast of South America, Louisiana (1682) and, to a lesser extent, Florida.
 Animated Map Their first main port was Mobile (Alabama) in 1702, where they built Fort Condé and where Mardi Gras originated before the colorful pageant’s center of gravity shifted west to New Orleans.

-French colonizers were less aggressive toward Indians than other Europeans but, like the Spanish, they claimed a huge swath of land.
+French colonizers were less aggressive toward Native Americans than other Europeans but, like the Spanish, they claimed a huge swath of land.
 Most of that territory was in the north, in the areas now encompassing eastern Canada, the Great Lakes and the Ohio and Mississippi Valleys of the current United States.
 Unlike Spain, where Catholic Christians closed ranks in opposition to Jews and Muslims, early modern France was racked with religious wars between Catholic and Protestant Christians that had a mixed impact on American colonization.
 Mostly the Religious Wars hampered their exploration efforts, but they also motivated emigration among Catholic missionaries and Protestants fleeing persecution.

 Plan, Profile & Elevation of Fort Conde @ Mobile, 1725, University of South Alabama